-Our seagrass meadows are an incredible habitat which supports a variety of marine life, including the endangered seahorses, crustaceans and juvenile fish.
+Seagrass meadows are an incredible habitat which supports a variety of marine life, including the endangered seahorses, crustaceans and juvenile fish.
 As sea levels rise and our coast suffers erratic weather patterns, the meadows that could potentially extend along most of our east coast will help reduce coastal erosion and provide substantial carbon capturing potential.

-JMC will lead the Jersey International Centre of Advanced Studies, Exeter University team, that will analyse the data, helping Ports of Jersey manage and conserve Jersey’s biggest individual carbon asset.
+Jersey Marine Conservation will lead a team of volunteers and masters students from JICAS, who will collect and analyse the data, helping Ports of Jersey manage and conserve Jersey’s biggest individual carbon asset.